NOUR-OMAR/InMemoryDB-WebApp/README.md

 -	There is no locking at the object level.
 -	ConcurrentHashMap does not allow NULL values, so the key can not be null in ConcurrentHashMap which helps to implement the idea of primary key that must not be null.

-### Once the database is initialised the records which are saved in employees csv file departments csv file and users csv file, are all stored in allEmployees,allDepartments,allUsers ConcurrentHashMap which will present the idea of In-Memory DataBase.
+### Once the database is initialised the records which are saved in employees csv file ,departments csv file and users csv file, are all stored in allEmployees,allDepartments,allUsers ConcurrentHashMap which will present the idea of In-Memory DataBase.

-#### tables in disk:
+#### Tables in the disk:

 I saved the records in a csv file which represents the disk storge, The CSV stands for Comma-Separated Values.
 It is a simple file format which is used to store tabular data in simple text form, such as a spreadsheet or database.
 The files in the CSV format can be imported to and exported from programs (Microsoft Office and Excel) which store data in tables.
 The CSV file used a delimiter to identify and separate different data token in a file.
 The CSV file format is used when we move tabular data between programs that natively operate on incompatible formats.
 There are following ways to read CSV file in Java.
 The default separator of a CSV file is a comma (,) but I used semicolon, there is no reason for that.
-Employee table as saved in csv file , where the first column is the id which represents the primary key, the second column is the employee name and the third represents the salary.
+Employees table as saved in csv file , where the first column is the id which represents the primary key, the second column is the employee name , the third represents the salary, and the fourth represents the departmentId which is a foreign key in employees table referencing the primary key id in departments table ,which is saved in a csv file and has 3 columns which are id as a primary key, name of the department and the location .

 #### Synchronization

 Synchronization in java is the capability to control the access of multiple threads to any shared resource.
 Java Synchronization is better option where we want to allow only one thread to access the shared resource.
 So only be executed by one thread at a time.

 1) the synchronized keyword in Java provides locking, which ensures mutually exclusive access to the shared resource and prevents data race.

-2) synchronized keyword also prevents reordering of code statement by the compiler which can cause a subtle concurrent issue if we don't use synchronized or volatile keyword.
+2) synchronized keyword also prevents reordering of code statement by the compiler which can cause a subtle concurrent issue if we don't use synchronized keyword.

 3) synchronized keyword involves locking and unlocking.

 Because multithreading is used and the application can have many clients that can read/write to the database, synchronized keyword is used whenever there is an access to the database whether to initialize it or create records. [thread saftey in singlteon](#1-Singelton-design-pattern)
 All synchronized blocks synchronized on the same object can only have one thread executing inside them at a time.
-All other threads attempting to enter the synchronized block are blocked until the thread inside the synchronized block exits the block. for example: in adding and removing:
+All other threads attempting to enter the synchronized block are blocked until the thread inside the synchronized block exits the block. for example:

+in adding and removing:

 ```Java